Alternatives for Arthritis (eGuide)Availability: In Stock

 “Both my mother-in law and my mother almost died from ibuprofen.
 I told the ambulance drivers I thought my mom was bleeding internally.
 She was, and almost died.”

 If a dietary supplement or herb caused ANY of the side effects listed for NSAIDs, the FDA and the media would be up in arms.

 Imagine if there were data demonstrating that curcumin, the active ingredient in turmeric, were discovered to cause high blood pressure, atrial fibrillation and heart attacks.

 The FDA would demand it be banned immediately.

 Obviously, there is a double standard when it comes to NSAIDs.

 Finding Safer Options:

 What can people do when they face a challenging trade off between pain relief on the one hand and side effects like bleeding ulcers or kidney damage on the other?

-That is the reason we wrote The Graedons’ Guide to Alternatives for Arthritis.
+That is the reason we wrote this eGuide: The Graedons’ Guide to Alternatives for Arthritis.
 This information is provided as an online resource.
 When you buy it, you will be emailed a link just for you that allows you to visit it whenever you wish, as many times as you like.
 You will be able to read it on any device that you have connected to the internet.
 We hope you enjoy this new resource and find it helpful.

 Some people hope to print their guides.
 This is too long to print conveniently, but we have published it as a handy size book.